DylCarlson/Door-Counter/README.md

 but it is mainly for fun.

-The current hardware this is being tested on is a Raspberry Pi 3 B+, but this can in future be implemented using a Raspberry Pi Zero.
+The current hardware this is being tested on is a Raspberry Pi 3 B+, but this can in future be implemented using a Raspberry Pi Zero since it is a much more cost effective solution.

 ## Ideas